 Now, on top of Scout’s integration with Alexa, which Ring Alarm shares, it also works with Google Assistant, making it a good choice for those in the Google smart home ecosystem.
 Aside from the two most popular voice assistants, Scout also works with IFTTT as well as Yale and Kwikset Z-Wave locks and products from Nest, LIFX, and Philips Hue.
-That means that you’ll be able to trigger your Scout devices up with tons of other connected devices, automating your smart home.
+That means you’ll be able to trigger your Scout devices up with many other connected devices, automating your smart home.

 Installing Ring Alarm vs. Scout